cstettler/poc-thymeleaf-pattern-library/README.md

 # PoC for Thymeleaf Pattern Library

 Demonstrates how UI components can be built based on Thymeleaf fragments and be show-cased in a pattern library application.
+It also provides a custom Thymeleaf dialect that simplifies the use of Thymeleaf fragments in a more component-style.

+## Credits

+The fundamental idea if the pattern library application is based on https://github.com/joyheron/spring-boot-pattern-library</a>.

+The custom Thymeleaf dialect mimics ideas taken from https://github.com/Serbroda/thymeleaf-component-dialect and https://github.com/blynx/thymeleaf-fertilizer-dialect-playground.

 ## Goal